kitnil/awesome/README.md

 - [influxdb-plugin](https://github.com/jenkinsci/influxdb-plugin) - Jenkins plugin to send build metrics into InfluxDB
 - [oreon-engine](https://github.com/fynnfluegge/oreon-engine) - OpenGL/Vulkan Java 3D Engine
 - [guacamole-client](https://github.com/glyptodon/guacamole-client) - The Guacamole project is now Apache Guacamole (http://guacamole.apache.org/).
 This repository has been repurposed as the base for the Apache Guacamole packages built for Glyptodon Enterprise.
-- [Tusky](https://github.com/tuskyapp/Tusky) - An Android client for the microblogging server Mastodon
 - [checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
 It can be invoked with an ANT task and a command line program.
 - [search-guard](https://github.com/floragunncom/search-guard) - Search Guard is an Open Source Elasticsearch plugin that offers encryption, authentication, and authorisation.
 - [dbeaver](https://github.com/dbeaver/dbeaver) - Free universal database tool and SQL client